 Venezuela Country Report

 Large-scale terrorist incidents in Venezuela are unlikely despite the government claiming, often for political reasons, that there are opposition-leaning groups responsible for sabotaging strategic electricity and oil infrastructure.
 There are no known insurgent groups in Venezuela with the intention or capability to undertake large-scale terrorist attacks.
 State-owned assets face vandalism, arson attacks, and property damage risks, particularly in Caracas and urban centers nationwide.
-These risks will increase in the next year, driven by confrontations between opposition and pro-government groups and a rise in organised crime, but large-scale attacks are unlikely.
+These risks will increase in the next year, driven by confrontations between opposition and pro-government groups and a rise in organised crime.

 Vaccines required to enter the country